ffxivcode/DalamudPlugins/README.md

 AutoDuty:

-Run's Duty Support or Trust Dungeons for you (Requires vnavmesh and BossMod)
+Run's Duty Support or Trust Dungeons for you (Requires vnavmesh, BossMod and MBT)

 Current Paths: